arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/REST_DOCUMENT_UPDATE_MULTI.md

 /// generated document, the complete new document is returned under
 /// the *new* attribute in the result.
 ///
-/// If any of the document does not exist, then a *HTTP 404* is returned
+/// Note that if any precondition is violated or an error occurred with
+/// some of the documents, the return code is still 201 or 202, but
+/// the additional HTTP header *X-Arango-Error-Codes* is set, which
+/// contains a map of the error codes that occurred together with their
+/// multiplicities, as in: *1200:17,1205:10* which means that in 17
-/// and the body of the response contains an error document.
+/// cases the error 1200 "revision conflict" and in 10 cases the error
+/// 1205 "illegal document handle" has happened.
 ///
 /// @RESTRETURNCODES
 ///